 Roseland · TR2

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Mawes, that work is shaped by the place itself — St Mawes sits on the Roseland Peninsula opposite Falmouth across the Carrick Roads, with a Henrician castle, ferry harbour and one of the highest property value markets in Cornwall, with a building stock that leans toward Georgian seafront houses and Victorian villas.
+St Mawes sits in Roseland, and that geography ends up in the drawings — St Mawes sits on the Roseland Peninsula opposite Falmouth across the Carrick Roads, with a Henrician castle, ferry harbour and one of the highest property value markets in Cornwall, with a building stock that leans toward modern architect-designed coastal homes and Victorian villas.

 • Conservation Area